-The General Data Protection Regulation (GDPR) comes into effect on 25 May 2018.
-Penalties for non-compliance are steep for serious violations with the potential for businesses to be fined EUR 20 million or up to 4% of their worldwide annual turnover.
+Penalties for non-compliance with the General Data Protection Regulation (GDPR) are steep for serious violations with the potential for businesses to be fined EUR 20 million or up to 4% of their worldwide annual turnover.

 The GDPR constitutes a radical change to data protection regulations, and companies must take steps to ensure all employees take responsibility for the way data is held and managed.

-Your first step should be to evaluate whether your systems are geared up to manage the requirements of the regulation including your client’s rights to receive fair and transparent information about the processing of their data, right of access and the right of rectification.
+Your first step should be to evaluate whether your systems can manage the requirements of the regulation including your client’s rights to receive fair and transparent information about the processing of their data, right of access and the right of rectification.

 Next is to look to invest in technology that can merge, clean and manage personal information to create a trusted record that eliminates out-of-date, incomplete or conflicting data.
 As a result, you’ll be able to identify and obtain data when it’s needed and demonstrate GDPR compliance consent management to relevant authorities.

 5. Your employees don’t understand their role when it comes to data

 In the wake of the GDPR, your employees must be made aware of the role they play in protecting your data.

 If you feel your employees are failing to take the matter seriously enough, a cultural change within your company may be needed.
 A general lack of understanding and business ownership of data is detrimental to good governance.

 Many businesses are introducing training and rewards at the same time as adopting new processes and procedures to ensure they achieve compliance and take advantage of the insights gained from good data management.

 You’ve grown as a company, and your data sources have increased.
 But, your data management has become decentralized.
 This is a common problem for many businesses particularly for those operating internationally, those with largescale national operations, or any company that acquires others.